stridecolossus/JOVE/docs/blog/part-4-models/input-handling.md

 ### Modified Buttons

-The final piece of functionality in the bindings class is support for _button templates_ to allow the following logic to be implemented:
+The final piece of functionality in the bindings class is support for _button templates_ to implement event switching logic:

-1. Find the exact matching binding for a button and the keyboard modifiers.
+1. Find the exact matching binding for a button event and its keyboard modifiers.

-2. Otherwise find a binding that matches just the button (ignoring the modifiers).
+2. Or find the binding that matches just the button (ignoring the modifiers).

+3. Otherwise ignore the event.

 This logic handles the cases for an event where the modifier mask is irrelevant (i.e. a _default_ button) or where bindings are present for both a default button __and__ a _modified button_ binding.

+Note that we assume that applications would not require matching by button action (i.e. the switching logic only applies to the keyboard modifiers) or would simply bind the entire keyboard device, e.g. for a text editor.

-First the button interface is modified with a match test:
+To support button template the button interface is first modified with a match test:

 ```java
 public interface Button extends Event {